Lambretta rear shocker

 The reason for the construction of this tandem is special, as are the components that make it possible Scooter Center managed to create this rarity!

-The tandem is driven by a Polini speed engine with a DR Evo cylinder farms.
+The tandem is driven by a Polini speed engine with one DR Evo cylinder farms.

-As a further tuning measures were a 13/13 carburetor with a SIL Tech Venturi and a Malossi air filter installed.
+As a further tuning measures were a 13/13 carburetor with one SIL Tech Venturi and a Malossi air filter installed.

 The exhaust gases are through a Gianeli Ori Power derived.